strelec/QuantumLearn/README.md

 * Where possible, the **BLAS & LAPACK methods** are used.
 This brings up to 10x speedup compared to Weka.
 * Created with support for **multilabel datasets** from the start.
 This enables much faster learning for algorithms that support that (NN, Linear / Logistic regression), otherwise it just fails back to training a separate model for each label.
 * Created around the idea of **immutable data structures**.
 This eases multithreading.
 Example: When you call *.fit* on *LinearRegression*, you get *FittedLinearRegression* back.
+* Leverage the abilities of the type system.
+Scala helps a great deal here.
+This means we can catch obvious errors at compile times instead of failing with an exception - such as passing a nominal dataset to a regressor.
 * Algorithms are reporting their **progress status** during the training process.
 This is really important, since the training is usually a really long-lasting activity.
 It's nice to know how much time you have left to wait.

 Beware, this library is in really early alpha stage.
 Do not use in production.